 What are the legal requirements to finalize the adoption?

 After an adoption petition is filed, the court will order a post-placement study to determine whether the placement is in the child’s best interests.
-The post-placement study, which is a follow-up to the home study, involves interviews with the adoptive parents, as well as an interview that includes the adopted child in order to observe their relationship with the adopted parents.
+The post-placement study, which is a follow-up to the home study, involves interviews with the adoptive parents.
+It also has an interview that includes the adopted child in order to observe their relationship with the adopted parents.
 The post-placement report consists of a recommendation concerning the granting of the adoption petition.
+The involvement of biological parents in the post-placement study is also considered, especially in legal proceedings.
 If the post-placement study is favorable, the adoption may be finalized in a North Carolina court.

 Talk to an Adoption Attorney in Raleigh

 The decision to adopt a child or adult can be one of the most important decisions you will make in your life.
-Unfortunately, the legal processes that adopting parents need to work through can be exceedingly complex and they may cause significant delays in the adoption process for some families.
-It may be in your best interests to partner with an attorney who can help you ensure that your adoption runs as smoothly as possible.
+Unfortunately, the legal processes that adopting parents need to work through can be exceedingly complex.
+They may even cause significant delays in the adoption process for some families.
+It may be in your best interests to partner with an adoption lawyer in Raleigh who can help you ensure that your adoption runs as smoothly as possible.

 If you are considering adoption in any form, the assistance of one of our understanding and skilled lawyers from Marshall & Taylor PLLC, can make the process significantly less complicated.
-Find out how we can help you add to your family by calling (919) 833-1040 today.
+Find out how our team can help you add to your family by calling (919) 833-1040 or contacting us online today.
+Understanding adoption laws is important as they govern the transfer of parental rights and protect the interests of all parties involved.